Justar96/memory-pickle-mcp/README.md

 - Search and retrieval functionality

 **Data Integrity:**
-- Automatic validation and repair on startup
+- Automatic validation on startup
-- Orphaned data detection and cleanup
+- Clean YAML-based storage format
-- Referential integrity checks
+- Referential integrity between projects and tasks
-- Workflow state validation
+- Simple file-based architecture for reliability

 ## 🤔 Why Use This?